 Dogs of different ages with various health issues may need more or less of certain vitamins and minerals.

-But in general if your Shiba Inu is a healthy adult then getting a complete vitamin and mineral supplement like Balance It’s Carnivore Blend is your best option - especially for those new to making homemade food.
+But in general, if your Shiba Inu is a healthy adult, then getting a complete vitamin and mineral supplement like Balance It’s Carnivore Blend is the easiest option - especially for those new to making homemade food.

-If you’ve been making homemade food for a while and know the basics of balancing the whole food ingredients with the additional supplements, you can save money by getting Dogzymes Ultimate formula - it covers most of the areas that are usually deficient in homemade dies.
+If you’ve been making homemade food for a while and know the basics of balancing whole food ingredients with additional supplements, then I'd rather use Dogzymes Complete as well as other individual vitamins / minerals on a "as needed" basis.

 A good fact to note is that the most common nutrients deficient in a homemade dog food diet are: